 The valuable habitat the refuge preserves for the deer also benefits a large variety of wintering birds, a small herd of Roosevelt elk, river otter, various reptiles and amphibians including painted turtles and red-legged frogs, and several pairs of nesting bald eagles and ospreys.

 The Columbian white-tailed deer is one of 30 subspecies of white-tailed deer in North America, and the only one found west of the Cascade Mountains.
 These deer once ranged throughout the river valleys west of the Cascade Mountains from the Umpqua River in Oregon, northward through the Willamette Valley to Puget Sound, and westward down the lower Columbia River.
+View an identification guide.

 During the 1800s, deer numbers were dangerously low due to over-hunting and loss of habitat.
 By the turn of the century, they had disappeared from nearly all of their range and, in the 1930s, were thought to be extinct.
 Remnant populations were discovered here and near Roseburg, Oregon.